flaf/miscellaneous/puppet/modules/puppetforge/README.md

 The `address` and the `port` parameters allow to set the address used by the http Puppet forge service.
-The default value of these parameters are `'0.0.0.0'` (listen to all interfaces) and `8080` (an integer).
+The default value of these parameters are `'0.0.0.0'` (listen to all interfaces) for `address` and the integer `8080` for `port`.

 The `modules_git_urls` parameter is an array of non-empty strings which defines the git repositories of the modules retrieved by the Puppet forge.
-The Puppet forge server will apply these modules to the puppetserver (clients of the Puppet forge server). **If a git repository of a module has a tag T and if on the commit linked to the tag T, the version of the module matches with the tag value (T == tag value == version of the module), the Puppet forge will release the module version T** (the Puppet forge can host several versions of a module).
+The Puppet forge server will apply these modules to the puppetservers (clients of the Puppet forge server).
+Here is two conditions to release a new version of a module :

+1. The git repository of the module has a tag `T`.
+2. On the commit linked to the tag `T`, the version of the module matches with the tag value (ie `tag value T == version of the module`),

+If the conditions 1. and 2. are satisfied, then the Puppet forge server will release the module version `T`.
+The Puppet forge server can host several versions of a module.
 The default value of this parameter is `[]` (an empty array), in this case the Puppet forge server retrieves no module.

 The Puppet forge retrieves new commits (via a `git pull`) of the modules listed in `modules_git_urls` every `pause` seconds.
 The default value of the `pause` parameter is 300 (seconds).

+**Warning :** the daemon which retrieves modules given in the list of git repositories runs as the `puppetforge` UniX account.
+If some repositories needs to be authenticated with a ssh key (for instance), you must generate a ssh key pair **manually** for the `puppetforge` account (`su - puppetforge` etc...).

 TODO: